wavefarm/Dropbox-Automation/README.md

 Note- when using with Dropbox folders, the dropbox folders need to be set to "Available offline" Other Note- make sure that Music/iTunes is not copying files into the media library under Settings->Files-> uncheck the box that says "Copy files to Music Media folder when adding to library"

+In order to use the logging version- move dropboxautologger.sh to your desktop in the terminal type "sudo chmod +x" and then drag the file from your desktop into the terminal. press enter. it will prompt you for your password. type it in and press enter.
+This makes the script executable.